 Renewable energy has been gaining popularity across the globe as of late.
-It is the fastest-growing energy source in the United States and made up nearly 20% of utility-scale electricity generated in the United States in 2020.
+It is the fastest-growing energy source in the United States and makes up nearly 20% of utility-scale electricity generated in the United States.

 Renewable energy sources are generated from resources that naturally replenish over time, which means they are not finite.

 Many technological advancements and equipment have enabled significant growth in the renewable energy sector.